-For the sheer number of sensors on a probe, there is no rule of thumb or exact limit.
+There is no rule of thumb or exact limit for the sheer number of sensors on a probe.
 Whether a probe tends to overload mainly depends on the chosen sensor types in combination with the configured scanning intervals.

 For WMI-based sensors whose performance impact is high, try to stay below 200 sensors per probe.

-As explained above, the issue is usually a result of too many WMI-based sensors and/or too short scanning intervals.
+As explained above, the issue is usually a result of too many WMI-based sensors and/or scanning intervals that are too short.